ColinShaw/php-micro-framework/README.md

 evolve in the couple repos I have devoted to it, you will note that with a couple files that are extremely simple to maintain, and at this point with around 200 LOC, more practical, useful stuff is getting done than in a wide swath of "small" frameworks that are 20 times the size.
 Roll your own, learn the lessons, reap the benefits.
+I have converted even the most staunch proponent of the more common frameworks when it is realized with what ease rolling your own really is, and what level of customization it gives you.
+Do this.

 Perhaps one day I will make a repo with the variant of this framework that this has finally come to be.